 Lash and Eyebrow Gel

-If your eyebrows are compliant, combing them upward will give you a more refreshed, alert appearance.
+If your eyebrows are compliant, combing them upward will give a more refreshed, alert appearance.
 To keep them in position, brush with eyebrow gel, which comes in a tube with a spiral applicator.

 Movement